School Nurse

 At Duke University School of Nursing, students can earn their bachelor’s of science in nursing in just two years of study.
 This accelerated program is patient-centric and prepares nurses for the challenging work in this field.
 While this is not a school nurse-specific program, completing a nursing degree program is required to start this career.
 This is a full-time, on-campus program, so students should plan accordingly.
 Working is not recommended for students pursuing this degree.

-Admission requirements for this program include already having completed a bachelor’s degree in any field as well as having completed prerequisite coursework in microbiology, statistics, anatomy and physiology, and human growth and development.
+Admission requirements for this program include having already completed a bachelor’s degree in any field as well as having completed prerequisite coursework in microbiology, statistics, anatomy and physiology, and human growth and development.
 While not required, coursework in nutrition is highly recommended.
-Clinical coursework is at the heart of this degree and students can choose to complete it in their local community or to participate in a global exchange program that can provide a diverse and international experience.
+Clinical coursework is at the heart of this degree, and students can choose to complete it in their local community or to participate in a global exchange program that can provide a diverse and international experience.

 • Location: Durham, NC